-Margot grew up in Tucson and attended Salpointe Catholic High School with siblings Rachel, Chris and Geoff.
+Margot grew up in Tucson and attended Salpointe Catholic High School with sister Rachel Brennan and brothers Chris and Geoff.
 Rachel was involved in a near-fatal motorcycle accident five years after Margot and Steve wed.
-Despite Margot’s sisterly efforts, Rachel has yet to regain her memory.
+Despite Margot's sisterly efforts, Rachel has yet to regain her memory.

 Margot Brennan met Steve Kerr while they were both Wildcats at Arizona.
 Kerr's teammate Bruce Fraser needed a friend for a double date and asked if Steve was available.
 College Kerr had nothing better to do than go on a blind date, fall madly in love with her and stay with her for over 35 years.
 So he did exactly that.

 Margot became Steve's wife in 1990.
 She followed Kerr from city to city during the tumultuous early years of his now-legendary basketball career.

 Steve and Margot's Children

 — 95.7 The Game (@957thegame) April 26, 2016